CapoChino/try_git/README.md

-An example repo to test integrations.
+An example repo to test integrations, on a branch though.